sejr/firegraph/README.md

 ## Usage

-**You do not need to host a GraphQL server to use Firegraph.** Your project does require the above dependencies (`firegraph`, `graphql`, and `graphql-tag`, however.
+**You do not need to host a GraphQL server to use Firegraph.** Your project does require the above dependencies (`firegraph`, `graphql`, and `graphql-tag`), however.
 You can either write queries inside your JavaScript files with `gql`, or if you use webpack, you can use `graphql-tag/loader` to import GraphQL query files (`*.graphql`) directly.

 ### Retrieving a Collection

+Every top-level name in a `query` is considered a Firestore collection.
+For example, in the query below, we are querying every document in the `posts` collection and retrieving the `id`, `title`, and `body` values from each document in the response.
+Note: `id` is a special field that actually retrieves the document key.

 ``` typescript
 const { posts } = await firegraph.resolve(firestore, gql`